brianhouse/sound_art/README.md

 ## Assignments and Grading

 ### Artist presentations
 Each student will give a 10-minute presentation on an artist working with sound as a primary medium.
 These presentations, which must be organized in slides, should give an overview of the context in which the artist is working and then precede to show one or two artworks in detail.
 Students should comment thoughtfully on how the work relates to the themes discussed in class as well as to their own practices.
-Students will [sign up to present](https://docs.google.com/spreadsheets/d/1NTko878Fl9p0770zD9ozqkDBEx_74oQaFapaPRosaVo/edit#gid=0) on an artist chosen from [a list](resources/sound_artists.md) on a first-come, first-served basis.
+Students will [sign up to present](https://docs.google.com/spreadsheets/d/1NTko878Fl9p0770zD9ozqkDBEx_74oQaFapaPRosaVo/edit#gid=0) on an artist chosen from [a list](resources/sound_artists.md) on a first-come, first-served basis (you may present on an artist not from the list with prior approval).
 This presentation is 10% of your final grade.

 ### Exercises
 Exercises are short assignments to help you get a handle on new techniques.
 In most cases, they are due for the class session following the one in which they are introduced.
 Cumulatively, they make up 10% of your final grade.

 ### Reading
 Most classes will include discussion of short texts that address conceptual issues in sound art.
-You are required to read them before class and have questions and comments ready (post one online before class begins, worth 5% of your final grade).
+You are required to read them before class and have questions and comments ready.
+Posting a short response (1-3 sentences) online before class begins will be worth 5% of your final grade (asking a question about something you didn't understand is an excellent use of a post).

 ### Participation
 Grades will be given once in the middle of the semester and once at the end based on a subjective evaluation of in-class participation.
 Cumulatively, these are worth 25% your final grade.